Lakshmi-reddy9/pm_project/docs/project_management_plan.md

 #### Phase 2 - Definition and planning

-During Phase 2, the best parts of each platform-specific charter will be used to create a single, consolidated charter that allows different platforms to share fundamental aspects such as the E-R diagram and sample data.
+During Phase 2, they will create a single, consolidated charter that allows different platforms to share fundamental aspects such as the E-R diagram and sample data.

 Deliverables: